Dallara: Early years

 The company was founded by designer Giampaolo Dallara in 1972 in Varano de' Melegari, near Parma, Italy, and started building chassis for sports car racing and hillclimbing, racing in the smaller engine classes.
+Giampaolo Dallara previously worked for Ferrari, Maserati, Lamborghini and De Tomaso, and co-founded Autodromo Riccardo Paletti in Varano.
 Dallara designed his first Formula Three car for Walter Wolf Racing in 1978.
 Dallara also had a brief involvement in Formula 3000 in the mid-1980s.

 Formula Three

 The first F3 car under the Dallara name came in 1981, and the cars became particularly successful in Italy.
 Since 1985 Dallara drivers have taken the Italian Formula Three Championship every year except 1990.
 The late 1980s and early 1990s also saw Dallara make inroads into the German and French markets, winning the German title in 1987 and the French in 1987 and 1992.

 1993 was the first year that Dallaras were entered in the British Formula Three Championship and was the beginning of the company's dominance of Formula Three.
 The new F393 featured major aerodynamic changes compared to its predecessor and introduced a monodamper front suspension layout.
 The F393 won every race in the Italian, French and German championships that year, while the British series saw numerous entrants – including champion Kelvin Burt – forced to switch from Reynard or Ralt chassis to Dallara in order to remain competitive.
 TOMS would win the Japanese championship with its own cars in 1993 and 1994 before switching to Dallara chassis.
 From then on Dallara would dominate the Formula Three market, although Martini had some success in France and Germany in the late 1990s, including Sébastien Bourdais winning the French title in 1999.
 Since then Dallara has won every major Formula Three title, although Ho-Pin Tung won the 2006 Recaro F3 Cup in a Lola against a field that included several current Dallaras.
 Dallaras have won the Macau Grand Prix since 1993.